 "Cats by the age of 10, almost 70 percent of them have arthritis somewhere in their body," she continues.
 "Cats are very good at hiding their pain."

 That ability to mask pain—especially in breeds that aren’t well-known for having specific health issues—can cause a lot of cat owners to forego things like routine vet visits or preventative care.

 "It's not that we don't have great care available for cats," Beck says.
 "It's just that we don't see a lot of cats.
 If they're an indoor cat, they're not exposed to a lot of disease, and for outdoor farm cats, those cats tend to be left alone as long as they're good mousers."

-The toyger history is brief and highly specific.
-Created by an American named Judy Sugden in the 1980s, the toyger was bred specifically to mimic the stripes of the Bengal tiger.
-Long a fancier of mackerel tabby cats, Sudgen noticed a kitten from one of her tabbies had a unique spotted pattern around his face—an area normally devoid of markings in tabbies, according to The Governing Council of the Cat Fancy.
+Created by American breeder Judy Sugden in the 1980s, the toyger was bred specifically to mimic the stripes of a Bengal tiger.
+A long-time fancier of mackerel tabby cats, Sudgen noticed a kitten from one of her tabbies had a unique spotted pattern on her temple —an area normally devoid of markings in tabbies, according to The Governing Council of the Cat Fancy.

-Sugden then began an experiment to see if she could more accurately mimic a tiger's stripes, using that cat along with a street cat she found and had imported from India.
-Along the way, she mixed in breedings with various unpedigreed short hairs with the striping patterns she liked, as well as domestic Bengal cats (a breed created by her mother, Jean Mill).
+Sugden then began an experiment to see if she could more accurately mimic a tiger's stripes, using that cat along with a street cat with a unique spotted face she imported from India.
+Along the way, she mixed in breedings with various unpedigreed short hairs with striping patterns she liked, as well as domestic Bengal cats (a breed created by her mother, Jean Mill).
 The toyger was accepted for registration by The International Cat Association, and they were granted full recognition in 2007.